Bug report #5879

 - when QGIS is run from build directory, it doesn't copy the internal python plugins to the build output directory - that's why sextante is complaining about missing plugin installer.
 We should probably fix that in order to provide an environment that is as similar to the installed one as possible - the imports should be moved into classFactory() so that nothing happens unless the plugin is explicitly started. (this problem will go away once we stop using metadata from __init__.py and only use them from metadata.txt)

-#2 Updated by Sandro Santilli almost 8 years ago
+#2 Updated by Sandro Santilli about 8 years ago

 - Pull Request or Patch supplied changed from No to Yes

-#3 Updated by Sandro Santilli almost 8 years ago
+#3 Updated by Sandro Santilli about 8 years ago

 Alright, I confirm things work with those two pulls above.
 I can get db_manager loaded from output dir.

 Next stop will be installing all plugins under output/

 Ideally we'd have a macro for this on the CMake side, as the db_manager install has been very tedious....